Don't harbour suicidal tendencies, face life with self-confidence: CM Stalin to youngsters after NEET-related suicide | Education

 - India

-''I offer my deepest condolences on the demise of student Jagatheeswaran and his father Selvasekhar (who also allegedly died by suicide).
+''I offer my deepest condolences on the demise of student Jagatheeswaran and his father Selvasekhar.
 Let their deaths be the last on the altar of NEET,'' Stalin said in a statement here.

+''Jagatheeswaran's father Selvasekhar also committed suicide the next day.
+I am at a loss on how to console his family and friends,'' the Chief Minister said.

-His parents wanted to see their son, who studied well, as a medical doctor.
+His parents wanted to see their studious son become a medical doctor.
 But Jagadeeswaran ''has joined the list of victims on the altar of NEET exam, which is the most gruesome incident,'' he said.
 A spate of alleged NEET-related suicides have been reported in the state in the past few years.

 Recalling the Assembly resolutions demanding NEET exemption for TN, he said the Governor returned the first resolution and sent the second one to the President for assent.